 The Levinas Study Group meets at 8 pm every Wednesday at the Schweig home to discuss various essays of the Jewish philosopher Emmanuel Levinas.
 No background necessary.
 The class is facilitated by our resident scholar, Muni Schweig.

-Talmudic Wisdom: The Welfare Society: Voluntary Love or Coercive Justice?
-Join us on Fridays at 9:00 am, for a weekly class that explores key sugyot (Talmudic units) that discuss major Jewish questions of practice and thought.
+Talmudic Wisdom: Join us for a weekly class that explores key sugyot (talmudic units) that discuss major Jewish questions of practice and thought.